f5devcentral/spa-demo-app/README.md

 This code is based on the work of [Shaun Wassell](https://www.linkedin.com/in/shaun-wassell?trk=lil_course&lipi=urn%3Ali%3Apage%3Ad_learning_content%3BEJRJvvk4SzmhYz%2Bf1ZJBUw%3D%3D&licu=urn%3Ali%3Acontrol%3Ad_learning_content-view_on_linkedin) and his [Creating and Hosting a Full-Stack Site LinkedIn Learning course](https://www.linkedin.com/learning/vue-js-creating-and-hosting-a-full-stack-site/).

-I have extended his demo to:
+I have extended this demo to:

 - run components in docker containers
 - abstract API and image URLs
 - seed MongoDB
 - recommendations microservice
+- checkout (ordering) microservice
 - store inventory simulation
 - stats page for all services
+- use OIDC and OAuth 2 for authentication/authorization to spa app and backend services via JWT